 In the 2018/19 publication, you can see that cocaine use has been on the rise since 2012, especially among adults ages 16 to 24.

-In fact, when comparing cocaine use to other Class A drugs (ecstasy, hallucinogens and opiates), it is the most popular Class A drug among all surveyed adults age 16 to 24:
+When comparing cocaine use to other Class A drugs (ecstasy, hallucinogens, and opiates), it is the most popular Class A drug among all surveyed adults aged 16 to 24: